The Fall 2022 Workshop is planned for October 21-23, 2022, Chicago, IL (Rosemont).

 As a multi-disciplinary program many musculoskeletal diseases are the object of participants’ proposed research.
 The most prevalent musculoskeletal diseases are those most commonly addressed.
 Participants represent most specialties and allied health professionals investigating musculoskeletal disorders.
 Participants obtain funding from a variety of funding agencies and organizations.

 The YII provides opportunities to investigators who will become thought-leaders in their discipline, working on innovations to improve care.

-This grant mentoring program of workshops is open to promising junior faculty or senior fellows or post-doctoral researchers that have been nominated by their department or division chairs.
-It is also open to senior fellows or residents that are doing research and have a faculty appointment in place or confirmed.
+This program is open to promising junior faculty or senior fellows or post-doctoral researchers who have been nominated by their department or division chairs.
+It is open to senior fellows or residents who are doing research and have a faculty appointment in place or confirmed.

 Workshops take place in the Spring and in the Fall.
 Applications are due by January 15 and by July 15*.

 *THE DEADLINE FOR THE FALL 2022 WORKSHOP HAS BEEN EXTENDED TO AUGUST 31, 2022.